daviromao/interscity/deploy/README_STANDALONE.md

   "capability_type": "sensor"
 }
   ```
-After SEND the request you should receive the follwo response:
+After SEND the request you should receive the follow response:
   ```
 {
     "id": 69,